Welcome to today's edition of the Rush 24-7 podcast.

 Who the hell expected them to?

-While permits for future home construction fell to their lowest level in more than a year, pointing to a weak economic recovery.
+Housing starts rose, but to a much weaker rate than expected in July, while permits for future home construction fell to their lowest level in more than a year, pointing to a weak economic recovery.

 How many things have to point to a weak economic recovery before the Democrats and the fake media get it that there is no recovery?

-Analyst polled by Reuters that expected housing starts to rise to half a million units compared to July last year, groundbreaking activity was down 7%.
+Analysts polled by Reuters that expected housing starts to rise to half a million units compared to July last year.

-New building permits, which give a sense of future home construction dropped 3.1% to a $556, $265,000 unit pace last month.
+New building permits, which give a sense of future home construction, dropped 3.1% to a $556,000 or $565,000 unit pace last month.

-That's the lowest level in over a year.
+That's the lowest level in over a year since May of 2009.

-And the news does not get any better, no matter where you look.
+And the news does not get any better no matter where you look.

 California gays must wait to get married during the Prop 8 appeal.

-Gay couples who had been gearing up to get married in California this week had to put their wedding plans on hold once again After the Ninth Circus Court of Appeals said that it wanted to consider the constitutionality of the same-sex marriage ban, so the stay on gay marriage enforced the hope to get to oral arguments on the first week of December.
+Gay couples who had been gearing up to get married in California this week had to put their wedding plans on hold once again after the Ninth Circus Court of Appeals said that it wanted to consider the constitutionality of the same-sex marriage ban.

-Lorette Healy said, well, actually, this is Marcia Davalos of Los Angeles health care advocate who had planned on marrying Lorette Healy said, it's saddening just to know that we still have to keep waiting for this basic human right.
+He said, it's saddening just to know that we still have to keep waiting for this basic human right.

 I mean, here they were ready.